Board Members

 Kevan Sumner

-Kevan Sumner is a professional planner who holds a Masters of City Planning from the University of Manitoba.
-He is currently the City Planner for the City of Kenora and provides private consulting services in Manitoba.
+Kevan Sumner is a professional planner who holds a Masters of City Planning and a Certificate in Public Sector Management.
+He currently divides his time between his home town of Neepawa, where he has a private consulting practice, and Kenora, where he is a Policy Advisor to Grand Council Treaty #3 and his spouse works at the Lake of the Woods District Hospital.
 He has served on various boards and committees including the City of Brandon’s Planning Commission, Environment Committee and Urban Aboriginal Peoples Council, Brandon Food for Thought, the Child Nutrition Council of Manitoba, and nine years on the Brandon School Division Board of Trustees (one as Chair).
-He has coached youth hockey, baseball, and curling, and maintains many strong ties to the Brandon area.
+He has coached youth hockey, baseball, and curling, which provides opportunity to spend additional quality time with his two sons.